sake92/mill-client-server-poc/README.md

 ```

 ---
-If you give it a command it will start the server *if needed* (if it can't connect).
+It will start the server *if needed* (if it can't connect).
-This is not launching the server as a detached/daemon process yet..
+Note that it is not launching the server as a detached/daemon process yet..
 ```
 java -jar ./out/client/jvm/assembly.dest/out.jar
 Could not connect to server.
 Starting a new one...